 With Phil Lynott and Elvis looking over my shoulder I tried out Periscope, the live streaming phone app, for the first time in Brighton earlier this week.
 This colourful seaside town on the south coast of England is well-known for its street art and not least for Banksy’s Kissing Policemen which is where I started my mini tour of the murals in the Trafalgar Street area near the train station.
 Scoping turned out to be even more fun than I imagined as the app enabled me to broadcast video live from my phone and over 50 people around the world tuned in.
 Short messages welcoming me to Brighton or simply saying hello from Edinburgh and Australia were great to see coming in.
 I really loved the interaction.
 I’ll be writing more about Periscope and Snapchat, another great app, in an upcoming post.
-In the meantime you can follow me on either of them at ‘TravelWithKat’.
-There’s a mash-up of the Periscope and Snapchat videos and photos at the end of this post.
+In the meantime, you can follow me on either of them at ‘TravelWithKat’.

 The first stop in particular is a must.
 As you leave the front of the station head off to the right and then turn left down Trafalgar Street which leads you under the station.
 On the corner of Frederick Place you’ll find the Prince Albert pub and Banksy‘s Kissing Policemen.
 The colourful wall of fame that surrounds it is a tribute to musical legends, a collaboration between graffiti artist Req, the original creator, SinnaOne and Chris Steward the owner of the pub.

 Continue east down Trafalgar Street and you’ll come across this detailed black and white image with just the odd splash of colour by Stink Like Dog.

 From Terrance Street I turned south into Terrance Lane, a narrow road bedecked with art work after colourful artwork all along both sides of the path.
 While I recognised some of the images, a few old favourites had been painted over and replaced by new work.